Braised Lamb Shanks

 - 1 pound onions, sliced

 - 5 large shallots, sliced (about 1 cup)

 - 2 tablespoons chopped fresh rosemary

 - All purpose flour

 - 2 bay leaves

 Sprinkle lamb shanks with salt and pepper; coat lamb with flour.
 Heat remaining 2 tablespoons olive oil in heavy large skillet over high heat.
 Working in batches, add lamb shanks to skillet and cook until brown on both sides (about 10 minutes per batch).
-Using tongs, transfer lamb shanks to Cheap china Jerseys plate.
-Add places 1 cup dry red wine to same skillet and bring to boil, scraping up any browned bits.
+Using tongs, transfer lamb shanks to plate.
+Add 1 cup dry red wine to same skillet and bring to boil, scraping up any browned bits.
 Pour into Dutch oven with onion/shallot mixture.
-Add remaining 1.5 cups of wine, canned beef broth, tomato paste, and 2 oakley outlet bay leaves.
+Add remaining 1.5 cups of wine, canned beef broth, tomato paste, and 2 bay leaves.
 Bring to a boil, stirring until tomato paste dissolves.
 Add lamb shanks, turning to coat with liquid.

 Uncover Dutch oven and boil until liquid is reduced to sauce consistency, stirring and turning lamb shanks occasionally (about 30 minutes).
-Place lamb shanks on plate (one or two per cheap jordans person) and cover with gravy.
+Place lamb shanks on plate (one or two per person) and cover with gravy.